Menu

 Log in

-Shared values and objectives continue to attract members and partners to NAJAS over the 45 years since our 1979 founding by 13 societies.
+Shared values and objectives continue to attract additional members and partners to NAJAS over the 45 years since our 1979 founding by 13 societies.
+Today we have 39 members and counting.

-Three elements stand out: first, our members recognize that the U.S.-Japan partnership is uniquely important, including with respect to global challenges such as maintaining an open multilateral order or ameliorating climate change.
-They believe in the power of collaboration.
+Four elements stand out for the members: first, they recognize that the U.S.-Japan partnership is uniquely important, including with respect to global challenges such as maintaining an open multilateral order, manufacturing in low-earth orbit, or ameliorating climate change, for example.
+They believe in the power of collaboration and the synergies between the U.S. and Japan.

 Second, our members want to benefit from the experiences, access and understanding provided by NAJAS grant programs and management workshops.
 NAJAS awards are often leveraged to gain contributions locally, while those signature events and the annual gathering often catalyze sustained programs and campaigns at the society level.

-Third, members value our promotions, discounts and member-only benefits, the monetary value of which in most cases exceed our reasonable annual membership fees.
+Fourth, members value our promotions, discounts and member-only benefits, the monetary value of which in most cases exceed our reasonable annual membership fees, which have not increased a dime over the last decade.

 "We are ever so grateful for NAJAS' support for the program.